The 18 Best Short Books You’ll Ever Read

 John the Posthumous by Jason Schwartz

-Schwartz’s 148-page book lives in the shadowlands between fiction and poetry, and it pushes the edges of what it is possible to do with the written word.
+Schwartz's 148-page book lives in the shadowlands between fiction and poetry, and it pushes the edges of what it is possible to do with the written word.
 Schwartz enfolds fictional histories, a possible murder or two, and a slew of startling images in a work that delights and unnerves its adventurous readers.
+Pick up one of these 50 books you should read before you're 50.